-The Civil Rights Officer is responsible for initiating and monitoring Title VI activities, preparing required reports and ensuring that CATS adheres to other compliance responsibilities as required by applicable regulations.
+CATS Civil Rights Officer is responsible for initiating and monitoring Title VI activities, preparing required reports and ensuring that CATS adheres to other compliance responsibilities as required by applicable regulations.

-Where federal funds are involved, CATS will monitor and ensure the compliance of third party contractors at any tier and each sub-recipient at any tier under the project with all requirements prohibiting discrimination on the basis of race, color, or national origin, and will include nondiscrimination language in all written agreements.
+Where federal funds are involved, CATS will monitor and ensure the compliance of third party contractors at any tier and each sub-recipient at any tier under the project with all requirements prohibiting discrimination on the basis of race, color, or national origin, and will include non-discrimination language in all written agreements.

 Any person that would like to request more information regarding CATS civil rights programs, CATS Title VI obligations, or who believes they have been aggrieved by any unlawful discriminatory practice under Title VI, may contact or file a formal complaint directly with:

 - U.S. mail at ATTN: CATS Civil Rights Officer, 600 East Fourth Street, Charlotte, NC 28202